henrydimo/CodeCampLog/index.md

 ### Monday 3rd 2017

 - Worked on Jquery, read documentation, and we used some methods.
 Basically we compared Javascript and Jquery, asynchronous programming, Ajax...

+### Tuesday 4th 2017

+- Started working on the basics of Javascript on Freecodecamp.
+Data structures, concatenation, manipulating arrays...